 supporting effective English-language communication around the campus generally

-Accordingly, our work involves a high level of engagement with the other academic and professional departments on campus.
+Accordingly, our work involves a high level of engagement with colleagues and students across the campus.
+Indeed, we currently provide courses for every academic department on campus, at every level of study, and frequently provide support to professional departments on English-related issues.

 Robert Holmes gained his MA (with merit) in English language teaching with applied linguistics from Kings College London, and his BSc in forensic science with psychology from London South Bank University, and holds the Certificate in English Language Teaching to Adults (CELTA).
 His Masters dissertation focused on content- and project-based materials development for EAP.
 Rob has previously taught at Xi’an Jiaotong Liverpool University, East China University of Political Science and Law, and other institutions in the UK and South Korea.
 He has particular interest in English for specific academic purposes course design and teaching.

 The International Campus of Zhejiang University aims to provide an international teaching and research environment that is integrated with the world.
 And in this rapidly changing global society, no matter what your major is, language is always the tool to explore a culture, to show mutual understanding, and to promote communication.
 To foster cross-cultural vision and resolve regional conflicts both require language as a medium of communication.
 Learning Chinese can not only meet the basic needs of life in China, but also expand the horizon, improve leadership, and make you a positive participant in the new era of globalization.